teachingaway/teachingaway.github.io/pages/design-patent-for-user-interface.md

 Drawings for dynamic user interactions show a series of static images like a "flip book" or storyboard.

 Apple’s strategy of using design patents to protect user interface elements worked with astonishing success in Apple’s [billion dollar ](http://www.patentlyo.com/patent/2012/08/apple-wins-105-billion-verdict.html)[win](http://arstechnica.com/tech-policy/2012/08/jury-returns-verdict-in-apple-v-samsung/) over Samsung.
 (NOTE:   (later reduced to $600 million, then bumped back up to $900 million, with several issues still on appeal)) But Apple isn’t the only company using this strategy.
 Google, Facebook, Microsoft, Adobe have hundreds of design patents on user interface (UI) elements as well as other components of their overall user experience (UX).

-## Twitter’s Innovator’s Patent Agreement.

-Designers can also use new legal concepts like Twitter’s "Innovator’s Patent Agreement" to permanently prohibit the abuse of their inventions, regardless of who might buy up the future patent rights.

-**Old Intro**

-In short, designers should have some ownership rights in their designs, but also some rights to build on the design work of their peers.
-Balancing these competing interests is difficult, so I’m not going to try.

-This article focuses on UI/UX design patents because they raise interesting patent issues.
-Which new designs should become part of the standard UI vocabulary?
-Which ones can be proprietary?

-And some UI ideas might be so good that they should be standardized across products to welcomes new users with a gentler learning curve.

-Designing a simple and engaging UI is difficult, but done correctly, it generates a big competitive advantage.
-And while the patent system knows how to deal with an invention that’s more complicated than the prior generation, it doesn’t quite know how to reward the inventive genius needed to make a technology that’s simpler than the previous generation.